DantaFramework/WebServices/README.md

 # Danta - WebServices Project

-Danta is the agnostic multi-platform templating engine. enables developers and IT teams to use technologies they already know, expediting the creation and leveraging of reusable technical assets.
+Danta is the agnostic multi-platform templating engine.
+Enables developers and IT teams to use technologies they already know, expediting the creation and leveraging of reusable technical assets.

 Danta - WebServices Project provides access to Danta via pure web services.